Hasegawa-lab-JAIST/LI_JINGHONG_Hierarchical-Tree-structured-Knowledge-Graph-For-Academic-Insight-Survey/Readme.md

 + [ ] To do 1: Improve layout of components
-+ [ ] To do 2: More concise summary via prompt engineering

 # Acknowledgements
 This work was supported by JSPS KAKENHI Grant Number JP20H04295.